 Before starting, you should browse the different types of student organizations and clubs that are available at your school.
-It is likely that there is one for international students and immigrants, which might help you meet people who understand your specific experience.
+It is likely that there is one for international students and immigrants.
+This will help you meet people who understand your specific experience.

 You might be surprised to learn that there is as much diversity in the student body at community college as you would find within the population at major universities.
 You will encounter students from a range of ages, ethnicities, and more.

-This is an advantage, because it gives everyone a chance to meet people from different backgrounds, who can draw from unique life experiences and broaden both social and academic discussions from their own cultural perspectives.
+This is an advantage, because it gives everyone a chance to meet people from different backgrounds.
+In the classroom, people draw from unique life experiences and from their own cultural perspectives.
+This can broaden both social and academic discussions.

 Attending a community college is one of the best decisions that I have made.

 Now that I have graduated with a two-year degree, I am ready to continue my journey at a university.